Explore Products

 Application

-• Retinal astrocytes are responsible for the maintenance of the retinal microenvironment and structural support.
-They are involved in retinal glucose metabolism, providing retinal neurons with the necessary nutrients for oxidative metabolism.
-They are also involved in regulating proper immune responses.
-In retinopathy, astrocytes adopt defensive programs, which is disease- and context-specific and involves the activation of thousands of genes to maintain retinal homeostasis.
+• Retinal Astrocytes are responsible for maintaining the retinal microenvironment and providing structural support.
+They are involved in retinal glucose metabolism, supplying retinal neurons with the necessary nutrients for oxidative metabolism.
+They also play a role in regulating proper immune responses.
+In retinopathy, astrocytes adopt defensive programs, which are disease- and context-specific, and involve the activation of thousands of genes to maintain retinal homeostasis.
+Studies have shown that astrocytes can trigger inflammation in glaucoma.
+Under glaucoma, they become reactive and change their phenotypes into neurotoxic ones.
+They release neurotoxic factors such as cytokines and chemokines, damaging the axons of retinal ganglion cells.

 Frequently Asked Questions